-Given the work done in terms of adapting some internal processes in order to qualify for an ISO 9001:2008 certification, a Quality Manual washas been internally prepared.
+Given the work done in terms of adapting some internal processes in order to qualify for an ISO 9001:2008 certification, a Quality Manual was prepared.
 This manual is the master document for the functioning of the processes under the scope of the intended certification.
-This is a controlled document and it will-isbe managed and controlled according to what it is indicated in the specific procedure for this matter.
+This is a controlled document and it is managed and controlled according to what it is indicated in the specific procedure for this matter.
 The documentation supporting the QMS includes the quality policy, quality objectives, processes' flow charts, operative procedures and the correspondent processes and registration documents.
 All this documentation is available to the staff members through a public internal server for consultation, if required.
+INAPI is currently working on the re-certification, this time under the ISO 9001:2015 standard, therefore it is expected that some of this documentation changes in view of the new requirements for this standard.